30 Oct 2017

 - Gently seat the child on one of the chairs, facing an empty wall.
 You sit on the other chair, with your back to the child and facing away.

-- If your child tries to get off the chair, you look back and say, “No, sit back on the chair!”
+- If your child tries to get off the chair, look back at him and say: “No, sit back on the chair!”
 (It may be necessary to actually put the child back in the chair.
 Be gentle, but firm.)
 You may need to repeat this step several times before your child knows you mean it.

 - Eventually, the child will remain seated but will begin to cry.
 Wait at least 60 second after he starts to cry.
 It may get loud, but that’s okay.
 You’re in a quiet room; and, crying won’t hurt him.